-Asphalt roofs are fairly low maintenance since they are so durable, and because lost or broken shingles are easy to replace in the event of high winds or storms.
+Asphalt roofs are fairly low maintenance since they are so durable.
+Lost or broken shingles are easy to replace in the event of high winds or storms.
 Leaks are also a fairly simple fix with an asphalt roof.

 Types of Asphalt Shingles

 There are two different types of asphalt roofing shingles, fiberglass and organic.
-While they are both asphalt on the top exterior portion of the shingle, they differ on the mat, or backside portion that holds the shingle together.
+While they both contain asphalt on the top, exterior portion of the shingle, they differ on the mat, or backside portion that holds the shingle together.
 Organic asphalt shingles are generally made of some organic material, like paper or wood, while fiberglass shingles are made of a fiberglass composite.
-So, what’s the difference?
+So, what difference does it make for your roof?